30 Can't-Miss Things to Do in Raleigh, N.C.

 Visitors have been attending the Raleigh Flea Market every weekend since 1971.
 More than 600 vendors go out Sat. and Sun. from 9am-6pm to showcase everything from antiques and collectibles to handcrafts, furniture, homemade goodies, clothing, jewelry and more.

 Raleigh has the most concert dates, venues, bands and genres that any music fan can hope to find.
-Visitors can find a show every day of the year at the large scale arenas, such as Walnut Creek Amphitheatre and Red Hat Amphitheater, or at smaller or mid-sized concert halls such as Kings or The Pour House Music Hall.
+Visitors can find a show every day of the year at the large scale arenas, such as Coastal Credit Union Music Park at Walnut Creek and Red Hat Amphitheater, or at smaller or mid-sized concert halls such as KINGS or The Pour House Music Hall.
 See the always-updated calendar here.

-From edge-of-your seat North Carolina State University football and Carolina Hurricanes NHL hockey to minor-league baseball with the Carolina Mudcats and Cary's Carolina RailHawks pro soccer team, the area is a big-time sports destination.
+From edge-of-your seat North Carolina State University football and Carolina Hurricanes NHL hockey to minor-league baseball with the Carolina Mudcats and Cary's North Carolina FC men's and North Carolina Courage women's professional soccer teams, the area is a big-time sports destination.

 A visual art center inspiring innovation through opportunities to experience the creative process and engage with artists.
 Artspace offers a dynamic studio environment of professional artists, innovative exhibitions and art education programs.
 Visitors can meet inspiring artists, purchase original artwork or take a class.